OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls:**

 - See General controls
 - **#RUNTIMEMODELCONFIDENTIALITY** (runtime appsec).
-See SECDEVPROGRAM to attain application security, with the focus on protecting the storage of model parameters (e.g. access control, encryption).
+Run-time model confidentiality: see SECDEVPROGRAM to attain application security, with the focus on protecting the storage of model parameters (e.g. access control, encryption).
   A Trusted Execution Environment can help to protect against attacks, including side-channel hardware attacks like [DeepSniffer](https://sites.cs.ucsb.edu/~sherwood/pubs/ASPLOS-20-deepsniff.pdf).

 - **#MODELOBFUSCATION** (runtime appsec).
-Techniques to store the model in a complex and confusing way with minimal technical information, to make it more difficult for attackers to extract and understand a model from a deployed system.
+Model obfuscation: techniques to store the model in a complex and confusing way with minimal technical information, to make it more difficult for attackers to extract and understand a model from a deployed system.
 See this [article on ModelObfuscator](https://dl.acm.org/doi/abs/10.1145/3597926.3598113)

 ---